Avery Dulles: Farewell address and death

-In his later years, the cardinal suffered from the effects of polio he had contracted in his youth.
+In his later years, the cardinal lived with the effects of polio he had contracted in his youth.
 On April 1, 2008, Dulles gave his farewell address as Laurence J. McGinley Professor of Religion and Society.
-As Dulles was unable to speak, Fordham president Fr Joseph O'Hare, SJ read his address.
+As Dulles was unable to speak, Fordham president Fr.
+Joseph O'Hare, S.J., read his address.
 In addition to the loss of speech, the use of his arms was impaired but his mind remained clear and he continued to work and communicate using his computer keyboard.
-Fr Joseph McShane, SJ also presented him with the University's President's Medal that evening.
+Fr Joseph McShane, SJ also presented him with the university's President's Medal that evening.
 April 1, 2008 also marked the date the Cardinal's book, Church and Society: The Laurence J. McGinley Lectures, 1988–2007 (Fordham University Press, 2008) was released.

 In his Farewell Lecture, the cardinal reflected on his weakening condition:

-Suffering and diminishment are not the greatest of evils but are normal ingredients in life, especially in old age.
-They are to be expected as elements of a full human existence.

-Well into my 90th year I have been able to work productively.
-As I become increasingly paralyzed and unable to speak, I can identify with the many paralytics and mute persons in the Gospels, grateful for the loving and skillful care I receive and for the hope of everlasting life in Christ.
-If the Lord now calls me to a period of weakness, I know well that his power can be made perfect in infirmity.
-"Blessed be the name of the Lord!"

 On April 19, 2008, Pope Benedict XVI paid a visit to the ailing Dulles during his visit to the United States.
 Dulles prepared his written remarks to the pope prior to the visit.

 Dulles died at 90 on December 12, 2008, at Fordham University in the Bronx, where he had lived for many years.
 His remains were buried in the Jesuit cemetery in Auriesville, New York.